martendebruijn/npm-update/README.md

 ## Usage

-Run the script inside a project wiht a `package.json` in the root folder:
+Run the script inside a project with a `package.json` in the root folder:

 ```sh
 cd coding-project/my-awesome-project